MayowaObisesan/grpc-communication-django/README.md

 1. The user project;
 2. The currency project

-The project using Remote-Procedure-Calls communicate with each other synchronously.
+The project uses Remote-Procedure-Calls to communicate with each other synchronously.

-This communication simply simulates the scenario whereby if a user is being created in the User Project, then two currencies are automatically being created for that user.
+This communication simply simulates the scenario whereby if a user is being created in the User Project, two currencies (Nigerian Naira and United States Dollars) are automatically being created for that user.

 Because the Currency Project is being hosted on a different server entirely (by simulation), It is impossible to create the Currency object from the User project, so without knowing the